SHARE

 TV-G

-During the Battle of Chosin Reservoir in December 1950, U.S. Marines surrounded by enemy forces radioed for 60mm mortar rounds using the codename 'Tootsie Roll.'
-When the supply drop arrived filled with actual frozen Tootsie Roll candies instead of ammunition, Marines initially felt baffled.
-However, the freezing temperatures had cracked vehicle fuel lines, stranding troops.
-Marines discovered they could soften the candies in their mouths and use them as putty to seal broken pipes.
-When the candy re-froze, it provided a permanent seal, allowing Marines to drive their vehicles to safety during this desperate Korean War battle.
+During the 1950 Battle of Chosin Reservoir, surrounded Marines radioed for 60mm mortar rounds using the codename 'Tootsie Roll.'
+When actual frozen candies arrived instead of ammunition, Marines discovered they could soften them in their mouths and use them as putty to seal cracked vehicle fuel lines.
+The re-frozen candy provided permanent repairs, allowing Marines to escape the deadly encirclement and reach safety during this desperate Korean War battle.